-Opposite to the beauty of wanted macroalgae in the marine tank, unwanted microalgae - so-called nuisance algae- can become a nightmare for aquarists.
+Opposite to the beauty of wanted macroalgae in the marine tank, unwanted microalgae - so-called nuisance algae- can become a real nightmare for aquarists.

 To identify them is a task which is with some research normally done quite quickly, but to get rid of them can take weeks if not months.